 3. Price gouging and counterfeit products

 Raising prices on essential items like hand sanitizer, face masks, and other coveted products is a national issue.
 Here in Illinois, Attorney General Kwame Raoul is warning businesses to keep prices fair and collaborating with state attorneys to fight price gouging at the local level.
-If you encounter unfair pricing or other unfair business practices such as counterfeit goods, you can report it on the Attorney General’s website.

 4. Phony charity and donations